mgmetro4/docker/README.md

   - `--no-trunc` don't truncate output.
   - `--quiet/-q` only display numeric IDs.
   - `--size/-s` dispaly total file sizes.

+- `run -dt <image> sleep infinity`: create a new container of the image and run sleep command to keep it running in the background.

+`kill <container ID>`: kill the container.

+- `docker rename <container ID> <new name>`: rename an image or container.

 - `container <container ID> stop`: try to shutdown container gracefully.